Azure/autorest/docs/developer/guide/writing-a-new-plugin.md

 azure-validator-individual:
   merge-state: individual
-  openapi-type: arm
 ```

 In the example above, ```swagger-document/individual/azure-validator``` is the plugin to run, ```individual/transform``` is the step before this plugin is executed or the input which this plugin would process and ```azure-validator-individual``` is its scope.
-The inputs to this scope are ```merge-state``` and ```openapi-type``` which are defined in a different section.
+The setting for this scope is ```merge-state``` which is defined in a different section.

 ## Add a plugin entry to the Configuration object
-Add an entry to the (Configuration object)[https://github.com/Azure/autorest/blob/master/src/autorest-core/lib/configuration.ts].
-This entry determines the input flag that will enable/disable the plugin
+Add an entry to the [configuration file](https://github.com/Azure/autorest/blob/master/src/autorest-core/lib/configuration.ts).
+This entry denotes name of the plugin.
+This name is then mapped to the actual process in ```configuration.ts```
 and the prcoess to be loaded when the plugin is requested.
 This process need to be a node or C# process and is completely independent of the AutoRest process, the inputs to be provided to this process
 can also be specified in here.